Hibiscus tea

-Hibiscus tea is a herbal tea made as an infusion from crimson or deep magenta-colored calyces (sepals) of the roselle (Hibiscus sabdariffa) flower.
-It is consumed both hot and cold.
-It has a tart, cranberry-like flavor.
+Hibiscus tea (served hot), or roselle juice (served cold), is an infusion made from the crimson or deep magenta-colored calyces (sepals) of the roselle flower (Hibiscus sabdariffa).
+It is consumed both hot and cold and has a tart, strong cranberry-like flavor.

+The drink made out of the flowers of Hibiscus sabdariffa has many regional variations and names: it is known as bissap in Burkina Faso, Côte d'Ivoire, Guinea and Senegal; wonjo in the Gambia; zobo in Nigeria; sobolo in Ghana; foléré, dabileni, tsobo, siiloo or soborodo in different parts of Africa; karkadé in Egypt, Sudan, Lebanon and Italy; sorrel in the Caribbean; and agua de Jamaica in Mexico.
+Although generally called a "juice", due to its being sweetened and chilled, it is technically an infusion, and when served hot is called "hibiscus tea".

+Description

+In juice form, it is often taken refrigerated; Hibiscus or roselle juice is a dark, purple-red drink usually found cold in many West African countries and the Caribbean.
+It tastes a bit grapey and a little like cranberry juice and can be served with mint leaves.
+It can also be served with any flavouring of one's choice—sometimes with orange essence or ginger, pineapple juice, cloves, tea grass, vanilla, and many others.
+In Ghana, Nigeria, and Senegal, roselle juice is served cold, while in Egypt, it is served warm.

 Consumption

 Africa

-The roselle hibiscus used to make the tea likely originated in Africa.
+The roselle hibiscus used to make the tea likely originated in Africa, particulary Sudan.
 In Africa, hibiscus tea is commonly sold in markets and the dried flowers can be found throughout West and East Africa.
 Variations on the drink are popular in West Africa and parts of Central Africa.
 In Senegal, bissap is known as the "national drink of Senegal".
 Hibiscus tea is often flavored with mint or ginger in West Africa.
 In Ghana it is known as "sobolo", and "zobo" in Nigeria.